 When I read you saying “is like something to be,” I get the same feeling I get when someone tries to tell me what qualia are— it’s a peculiar collection of familiar words.
 It seems to me that you’re trying to turn a two-place predicate “A imagines what it feels like to be B” into a one-place predicate “B is like something to be”, where it’s a pure property of B.

-“Time and space are, and they can bend and warp” is a peculiar combination of familiar words.
+“Time and space are the same, and they can bend and warp” is a peculiar combination of familiar words.

 There are both philosophical (What are qualia?
 What having/not having qualia implies?) and neuroscientific (How exactly the closest referent to “qualia” actually works?) aspects to the problem.
 Both require an answer.
 Substituting one for another won’t do.
 The issue with the philosophical aspect isn’t that we can’t get an answer.
 It’s that we get too many, incompatible with each other answers and it’s hard to use definitions consistently in such situation.